sovietspaceship2/vscode-ember-pods-switch/README.md

   - `switchToTemplate`

-Bind these to keyboard shortcut for quick access, e.g. Alt+Shift+R for switchToRoute, Alt+Shift+Cfor switchToControllerOrComponent and Alt+Shift+T for switchToTemplate.
+Bind these to keyboard shortcut for quick access, e.g. Alt+Shift+R for switchToRoute, Alt+Shift+C for switchToControllerOrComponent and Alt+Shift+T for switchToTemplate.

 ## Similar extensions